 “We have got to get inflation behind us,” Powell said during the Fed’s September 21 policy announcement.
 “I wish there were a painless way to do that.
 There isn't.”

-Financial assets have declined sharply since then, weighed down by the realization that the Fed and other central banks around the world may have to raise interest rates more than previously expected.
+Financial assets have declined sharply since the central banks’ September moves, weighed down by the realization that they and other central banks around the world may have to raise interest rates more than previously expected.
 The S&P 500 Index, the Dow Jones Industrial Average and the tech-heavy Nasdaq Composite are all in bear market territory, defined as a decline of 20% or more from a recent high.
-The U.S. bond market, as represented by the Bloomberg U.S. Aggregate Index, is down about 14% on a year-to-date basis, as of September 23.
+The U.S. bond market, as represented by the Bloomberg U.S. Aggregate Bond Index, is down about 14% in U.S. dollar terms on a year-to-date basis, as of September 23.

 A European recession may already be underway due to the impact of higher energy prices, which have been exacerbated by the war, according to Capital Group European economist Robert Lind.
 A harsh winter could make matters worse, sending energy prices even higher.